Zaid-Ajaj/Hawaii/README.md

 ### Using the generated project
 Once hawaii has finished running, you find a full generated F# project inside of the `<output>` directory.
 This project can be referenced from your application so you can start using it.

-You can reference the project like this from you app like this:
+You can reference the project like this from your app like this:
 ```xml
 <ItemGroup>
   <ProjectReference Include="..\path\to\output\PetStore.fsproj" />